 Apple Computer jumped into fourth place among PC vendors as it climbed to 4.5 percent market share in the United States, according to a

-from market research form IDC.
+report from market research form IDC.
 Noting the importance of the iPod in Apple’s overall strategy, IDC said that the so-called “halo effect” should continue if Apple continues to innovate.

 “They have been very vocal about their iPod and although I’ve been very skeptical about the whole halo effect, it clearly seems to be gaining traction,” IDC analyst David Daoud, told MacCentral.
 “There has to be some sort of correlation between their iPod business and the overall brand recognition of Apple.”